Vikings' defensive line has a different look for Aaron Rodgers

 There should be plenty of pride on the line Sunday.
 During the 43-34 loss in Week 1 at U.S. Bank Stadium, the Vikings didn't record a sack of Rodgers for the first time since 2010, and he has never played both games in a season against the Vikings without being taken down.

-The number the Vikings dug up, according to coach Mike Zimmer, but care not to look at is games lost due to injuries/opt out from defensive end Danielle Hunter, linebacker Anthony Barr and nose tackle Michael Pierce.
-And that’s just the defensive front.
+The number the Vikings dug up, according to coach Mike Zimmer, but care not to look at is games lost because of injuries/opt out from defensive end Danielle Hunter, linebacker Anthony Barr and nose tackle Michael Pierce.
+And that's just the defensive front.

 "Yeah, it's kind of been difficult, but I think as a defensive line we're worried about what we have to do," Odenigbo said.
 "Obviously with Anthony Barr being gone and just kind of some shake-ups on defense, it's kind of been an unusual year."